broken-byte/HR_test_environment_with_solutions/readMe.md

 ```
 Now, when you run the tests, you should see how long your function took in your IDE console.
 (in seconds).
 By default, there exists a timeout of 60 seconds, so if your function takes longer
-than that, it fill stop and save your computer LOL.
+than that, it will stop and save your computer.
 To reduce or increase that number, simply
 specify the timeout parameter:
 ```
 if __name__ == '__main__':